.

 WORK HOURS: Monday-Friday, 9:00 a.m. – 5:00 p.m.
 Additional hours will be required outside of normal business hours or as set forth by the demands of the position, up to and including evenings, weekends and holidays.

-SUMMARY: The Capital Campaign Manager plays a pivotal role in planning, coordinating, and executing all aspects of a comprehensive capital campaign.
-Working in close collaboration with executive leadership, development staff, campaign consultants, and volunteers, this position is responsible for driving donor engagement, managing campaign timelines, and ensuring successful fundraising outcomes.
-The Capital Campaign Manager will lead efforts to identify and cultivate major donors, facilitate committee activities, oversee campaign events and materials, develop campaign grant proposals and supplemental materials, and maintain accurate data tracking and reporting.
+SUMMARY: The Campaign Director leads the planning and execution of the organization’s capital campaign to achieve fundraising goals.
+Working closely with executive leadership, development staff, consultants and volunteers, this role drives donor engagement and campaign progress from strategy through completion.
+Responsibilities include identifying and cultivating major donors, facilitating committee activities, overseeing campaign events and materials, and maintaining accurate data tracking and reporting.
 This role requires a strategic thinker with exceptional organizational skills, a collaborative spirit, and a passion for advancing the mission of the organization through philanthropic support.
-While not the primary solicitor for all campaign prospects, the Capital Campaign Manager must be comfortable participating in donor cultivation and solicitation conversations as needed to advance the campaign.

 ESSENTIAL RESPONSIBILITIES AND DUTIES: